zwigi9/Child_Mind_Institute-Multiclass-classification-AI-Model/README.md

 categorical_imputer = SimpleImputer(strategy='most_frequent')
 train[categorical_cols] = categorical_imputer.fit_transform(train[categorical_cols])
 ```
-## Handling missing classes in target column with regressor
+## Handling missing classes in target column with Random Forest Regressor

 **We found out that there is a lot of missing classes in target column, around 30%.**